matanster/hadas/README.md

 ## Inspiration and acknowledgements

 This was inspired by a general disenchantment with IDE-centric workflows and an unmet need for quick feedback. <br/>
 I found no existing project doing this, so I made it.
+Later https://github.com/remy/nodemon came around, but it's only server side for now.
 Lightly inspired by [Light Table] (http://www.chris-granger.com/2012/04/12/light-table---a-new-ide-concept/). <br/> The code was partly inspired by [Andrew Davey's vogue code] (https://github.com/andrewdavey/vogue).

 Under the hood:
 * Node.js